Frequently asked questions

 Can you do other digital media things, too, then?

-Yeah, I take a lot of photos and that's something I really enjoy.
-I can shoot video with HDSLRs and traditional video cameras, and edit in Final Cut Pro, Premiere and other programs.
-I'm also trained to record and edit audio, and I know my way around social media though I'm not obsessive about it.
+Yeah, teaching digital media and visual journalism has forced me, in a good a way, to build more comprehensive skills instead of just relying on intuition and doing things the comfortable way.
+I take a lot of photos and that's something I really enjoy.
+I can shoot video with SLRs and traditional video cameras, and edit in Premiere and other programs.
+I'm also trained to record and edit audio, and I know my way around social media fairly well.

 How do you get a graphics internship at The New York Times?

-I’ve seen this come up in my Google search referrals and I've been there, I know how it is, so here’s the best answer I’ve got: There’s no specific application or deadline or time of year, but there are interns.
-And interns almost never get hired immediately, but they’re more likely to get hired eventually than people who aren’t interns.
+I’ve seen this come up in my Google search referrals and I've been there, I know how it is, so here’s the best answer I’ve got: Find out who runs the team you want to be on, and pay attention to what they do and everything you can find out about how they do it.
+Eventually, ask how that particular department does internships.
+NYT interns almost never get hired immediately, but they’re more likely to get hired eventually than people who aren’t interns.
 (Unless you are a genius, that is better, but I assume those people are busy making amazing things and not reading this.)
 So, you need to have good journalistic work and you need to have it seen by people you want to work for.
 Emailing a link to your online portfolio is a nice way to do that these days.
 In my experience, this is generally the same best advice I could give for pretty much any job/internship you might want.

 I personally got to be a graphics intern by growing up Minnesotan and being in the right room at Columbia one evening.